Alexey-Pavlov/brain-games/README.md

 <a href="https://codeclimate.com/github/Alexey-Pavlov/frontend-project-lvl1/maintainability"><img src="https://api.codeclimate.com/v1/badges/651e306392bd512ed0ca/maintainability" /></a>

 This is educational project from Hexlet, profession Frontend-Javascript.
 [Read more about Hexlet (in Russian)](https://ru.hexlet.io/pages/about?utm_source=github&utm_medium=link&utm_campaign=nodejs-package).
 The first project aims to become familiar with the JavaScript ecosystem.
 This is a set of mini-games launched from the console.
-They are called "Mind Games".
+They are called **"Mind Games"**.

 ## Setup